What is Security Awareness Training?

 The Three Main Areas in Security Awareness Training

-• Cybersecurity Awareness: This area focuses on recognizing and mitigating online threats, including phishing, malware, and social engineering.
+This area focuses on recognizing and mitigating online threats, including phishing, malware, and social engineering.
 Participants learn to identify suspicious emails and websites, and how to respond effectively.

-• Physical Security Awareness: Beyond the digital realm, this aspect covers physical security, such as access control, visitor management, and the importance of secure facilities.
+Beyond the digital realm, this aspect covers physical security, such as access control, visitor management, and the importance of secure facilities.
 It’s particularly relevant for businesses with physical premises.

-• Data Protection: Safeguarding sensitive data is crucial.
+Safeguarding sensitive data is crucial.
 Security awareness training emphasizes the protection of data at rest and in transit, the proper handling of confidential information, and the importance of encryption.

-Who is Required to Complete Security Awareness Training?
+Who Needs to Complete Security Awareness Training?

-This type of training is beneficial for everyone, from individuals seeking to enhance their online safety to organizations looking to fortify their defenses.
+Security awareness training is beneficial for everyone, from individuals seeking to enhance their online safety to organizations looking to fortify their defenses.
 Many businesses, especially those in regulated industries, require their employees to complete security awareness training to meet compliance standards.
 This includes employees who handle sensitive data, process payments, or interact with healthcare information.

 Do you need security training for your employees?